SalesforceLabs/ActionPlansV4/README.md

  Change these setting by editing Action Plan Settings, and updating values at either the organization level, profile levels, or user levels.

 Navigate to Setup > Develop > Custom Settings.
 Click on 'Manage' next to `Action Plans Settings`.
 Click the 'New' button near 'Default Organizational Level Value'.
 Check the values that you want to enable.
 - `Enable Chatter Post` places a post in the related record's Chatter Feed (if Chatter is enabled for that object).
-If unchecked, Action Plans does not create a Feed Post.;
+If unchecked, Action Plans does not create a Feed Post.
 - `Unassigned Task Defaults to Record Owner` ensures that Action Plan Template tasks with a blank 'Assigned To' field go to the related record's owner.
 If unchecked, tasks with a blank 'Assigned To' field are assigned to the running user.
 Tasks can be assigned to specific people on Action Plan Templates, which overrides this setting.
 - `Default Object on Lead Conversion` specifies that if an Action Plan is related to a Lead, whether the Action Plan should be moved to the converted Account, Contact, or Opportunity when the Lead is converted.
 The default is Contact.
 - `Action Plans Business Hours ID` and `Use Business Hours` are reserved for future functionality.